 The CPU does not evaluate each parameter, which may be set at the hardware configuration.
+The parameters of the following registers are not currently supported: Synchronous cycle interrupt, Communication and Web.

 The following parameters are supported by the CPU at this time: